 Pregnant women often wonder if oysters are safe to eat during pregnancy as they’re frequently eaten raw.
-The risks of food poisoning from oysters are well known, even for those who aren’t pregnant.
+The risk of food poisoning from oysters is well known, even for those who aren’t pregnant.

 As an oyster lover, but a cautious one, I put together this in-depth guide to oysters during pregnancy, including all the popular ways they are served and cooked, and whether they’re safe or not.

 When you’re pregnant you’ll probably already know that you should avoid raw or undercooked seafood or shellfish, but are oysters shellfish?
 Oysters are bivalve mollusks, like mussels and clams, but for the purposes of pregnancy safety, treat them as shellfish.

 Since the most common way of serving oysters is freshly shucked and raw, I’ll deal with raw oysters here first.

 Pregnant women should avoid raw or undercooked oysters.
 This is because they can contain harmful bacteria, toxins or other pathogens that can lead to serious food poisoning (source: NHS).